Thick Soergel calculus in type A

 \begin{prop} (Example: $n=5$) The maps of Figure \ref{whatkillsfigure} are all zero. \end{prop}

+\begin{remark} To the reader familiar with light leaves from \cite{EWGr4sb} or \cite{LibLL}, this proposition (with the factorization discussed near \eqref{itfactors}) states that $Z$ is orthogonal to certain light leaves of degree zero.
+It is possible that many statements in this chapter can be streamlined by introducing light leaves, though it is not clear that the proofs would be. \end{remark}

-\begin{proof} This is a generalization of (\ref{whatkills}), dealing with all possible ``aborted" versions of $a_i$.
-However, this follows almost immediately from (\ref{whatkills}).
-The first picture of the first row is precisely that of (\ref{whatkills}), while the second picture is what (\ref{whatkills}) would be for $K=\{2,3,4,5\}$ with additional lines $12345$ added on the right.
-Choosing a path $s_I \downto t_I$ which ends by applying $z_K$ on the left, the map is zero by the $K$ case of (\ref{whatkills}).
+\begin{proof} This is a generalization of \eqref{whatkills}, and follows quickly from it.
+The first picture of the first row is precisely that of \eqref{whatkills}, while the second picture is what \eqref{whatkills} would be for $K=\{2,3,4,5\}$ with additional lines $12345$ added on the right.
+Choosing a path $\sb \downto \tb$ which ends by applying $V_K$ on the left, the map is zero by the $K$ case of \eqref{whatkills}.
 The third picture in the first row is zero by the $K=\{3,4,5\}$ case, and so forth.